-The identified potentially feasible FMPs for this first planning cycle are concentrated in the mid-to-lower reaches of the basin but do include projects in the upper portion of the basin.
+The identified potentially feasible FMPs for this first planning cycle are concentrated in the midto-lower reaches of the basin but do include projects in the upper portion of the basin.
 These were the only actions for which sufficient information was available to be considered as a potentially feasible FMP or that an existing unfunded FIF application was potentially available.
-The potential sponsors and their FMPs are listed in Table 4-10.
+The potential sponsors and their associated number of FMPs are listed in Table 4-10.